-4.9 The relationship between patents and standards is fundamental to innovation and economic growth.
-While standards ensure that interoperable and safe technologies are widely disseminated among companies and end-consumers; patents incentivise technology-contributing companies to participate in future standard setting efforts, and enable innovative companies to receive an adequate return on investments.
-At the nexus of patents and standards lies a special category of patents, known as SEP, which effectively protects technology essential to a standard.
-In other words, suppliers who wish to manufacture products, which are in compliance with certain standards, will have to obtain the necessary licences to use the technologies covered by one or more SEPs.

-- 4.10 Standard setting is often done through the auspices of independent Standard Setting Organisations ("SSOs"), which consist of active players in the market.
+- 4.9 The relationship between patents and standards is fundamental to innovation and economic growth.
+While standards ensure that interoperable and safe technologies are widely disseminated among undertakings and end-consumers, patents can serve as one way to incentivise technology-contributing undertakings to participate in future standard setting efforts, and enable innovative undertakings that seek to license to receive reasonable compensation for the value of their patents.
+At the nexus of patents and standards lies a special category of patents known as SEPs, which cover technologies treated as essential to a standard.
+In other words, suppliers who wish to manufacture products based on certain standards, will need to have the ability to obtain the necessary licences to use the technologies covered by one or more applicable SEPs. - 4.10 Standard setting is often done through the auspices of independent Standard Setting Organisations ("SSOs"), which consist of active players in the market.
 By the very definition of a standard setting process, it implies a single technological solution per module.
 In other words, the standard setting process will eliminate all other alternative technologies and may confer a degree of market power to the SEP holder whose technology is included in the standard.
 Furthermore, the standard setting process at its core involves bringing market players, sometimes competitors, together and providing a conduit where such market players coordinate their actions.
-Such features, which are common in the standard setting process, may provide the very conditions with which competition law is concerned. - 4.11 Prior to the establishment of a standard, patent holders will have to provide a voluntary commitment to SSOs, undertaking to license their technologies on FRAND terms should their technologies be codified within a standard.
-The refusal by an SEP holder to license its technology on FRAND terms may give rise to competition concerns under section 47 of the Act.
+Such features, which are common in the standard setting process, may provide the very conditions with which competition law is concerned.14